Secretly Group

 OUR GOALS

-These absolute emissions reduction targets are new this year (2024).
 We joined the Music Climate Pact in 2021 with an initial commitment to achieve net-zero carbon emissions by 2026.
-We have achieved this commitment to carbon-neutrality for our Scope 1 & 2 emissions by investing in carbon offset projects.
+We had set out to achieve this commitment to carbon-neutrality for our Scope 1 & 2 emissions by investing in carbon offset projects.
 But over the past few years, we have come to believe that focusing primarily on offset programs is not the solution to the climate crisis.

 OUR CARBON FOOTPRINT

-The Secretly affiliates (Dead Oceans, Jagjaguwar, Secretly Canadian, Saddest Factory Records, Ghostly International, drink sum wtr, The Numero Group, 37d03d, Secretly Publishing and Secretly Distribution) 2023 carbon footprint is 3,748 metric tons of carbon dioxide equivalent (MTCO2e).
-That’s the same amount of greenhouse gas emissions created from 740 U.S. homes’ electricity use for a year or burning more than 8,600 barrels of oil!
-It’s a big footprint, but don’t worry we’ve got a plan for reducing it.
+The Secretly affiliates (Dead Oceans, Jagjaguwar, Secretly Canadian, Saddest Factory Records, Ghostly International, drink sum wtr, Sacred Bones, The Numero Group, 37d03d, Secretly Publishing and Secretly Distribution) 2024 carbon footprint is 2,529 metric tons of carbon dioxide equivalent (MTCO2e).
+That’s the same amount of greenhouse gas emissions created from 440 U.S. homes’ electricity use for a year or burning more than 5,700 barrels of oil!
+It’s a big footprint, but as per the above, we’re continuing to invest our time, money and energy into reductions to meet our goals.

 OUR PROGRESS